magics-tech/ml-aimet/README.md

 ```
 sim = QuantizationSimModel(model_int8, rounding_mode='floor', scaling_mode='pow2', dummy_input=dummy_input, **kwargs)
 ```
+3. Test the QAT, the code can work, but havent checked the model accuracy (too slow for imagenet).
+(07/11/2022)
+4. QAT supported, verified.
+(07/11/2022)

 ## How to compile
 Follow the instruction from the original AIMET github (https://github.com/quic/aimet/blob/develop/packaging/docker_install.md).
 Here we use Docker in order to have root.